Nidecker

-Nidecker (aka Nidecker Group) is a family-owned Swiss snowboarding and skateboarding company based in Rolle, Switzerland.
-Nidecker was founded in Etoy, Switzerland, in 1887.
-They own and operate several snowboard product companies and brands including Flow, Jones, Nidecker, NOW and YES.
+Nidecker is a Swiss snowboard brand and family-owned board-sports company based in Rolle, Switzerland.
+Founded in 1887 in Etoy, Switzerland, it began as a wood-products manufacturer and entered snowboard manufacturing in 1984.

+The broader Nidecker Group, also referred to as NDK Group, operates board-sports brands including Nidecker, Jones Snowboards, Bataleon, Rome, etnies, éS, Emerica and ThirtyTwo.

 It is considered the second biggest snowboard company in the world.
 The company was passed down 5 generations.
 The Nidecker Group was formed in 2008 by three descendants of Henri: Cédric, Henry and Xavier Nidecker.
 Henry Nidecker is the CEO of the company.

-In 2017 Nidecker bought American binding specialist Flow.
-In 2018, they bought the brand Rome.
+In 2017 the Nidecker Group bought American binding specialist Flow.
+In 2018, they acquired the brands Bataleon and Rome.